ikeydoherty/app-concepts/README.md

 NOTE:
 ---
-isandbox is used to launch idemoapp in a read only bind-mounted root file system (chroot'd) and drops privileges back to the calling user, taking advantage of the setuid bits to accomplish its mission.
+isandbox is used to launch idemoapp in a read only bind-mounted root file system (via pivot_root) and drops privileges back to the calling user, taking advantage of the setuid bits to accomplish its mission.

 The app will use a GtkFileChooser within its own process to